micmejia/bible-dump/AMPC/Luke/Luke 14.md

-So then, any of you who does not forsake (renounce, surrender claim to, give up, [^j]say good-bye to) all that he has cannot be My disciple.
+So then, any of you who does not forsake (renounce, surrender claim to, give up, say good-bye to) all that he has cannot be My disciple.